arkag/se-hdparm/README.md

 #### I don't know if my drive supports any of those things!

 You're in luck!
 My script will check that for you.

+# Warranty:

+You don't get one.
+If you break things it's your fault, not mine!